Message to United Helpers’ Donors, Friends, and Volunteers

 - All staff are evaluated for signs and symptoms of infection including elevated temperature, cough, shortness of breath, or other illness prior to entering a UH building.

 - since March 12, 2020, no non-medical staff have been permitted to visit our Canton and Ogdensburg skilled nursing facilities.

-- since March 19, 2020, no non-medical staff have been permitted to visit United Helpers Individualized Residential Alternatives (IRAs)—this mandate was lifted as of June 19.
+- since March 19, no non-medical staff had been permitted to visit United Helpers Individualized Residential Alternatives (IRAs)—this mandate was lifted as of June 19.

 Fifth, thank you to everyone who has volunteered, made gifts, and honored often-forgotten UH frontline workers.

 - Updated June 24: If you wish to give right away, you can give quickly by texting “unitedhelpers” to 50155 and following the prompts